beansai/beans-tutorials/matrix/distance-matrix/README.md

 ![Stops](assets/images/stops.png)

-When you have many stops and want to determine many distances at once, Distance Matrix would be helpful to you.
+When you have many stops and want to determine the distances among them at once,

+Distance Matrix would be helpful to you.

 ## Table of contents